-The longer you make payments on your home, the more equity you gain.
+The longer you make payments on your existing mortgage, the more equity you gain.
 Equity is the home’s value that you’ve paid for and now own.
 You can also acquire equity when the value of your home increases.

 Pros of a cash-out refinance